 - the affected areas look swollen

-Bleeding, leaking fluid and swelling could be signs of an infection or another condition like eczema or scabies.
+Bleeding, leaking fluid and swelling could be signs of an infection or another condition like atopic eczema or scabies.

 Page last reviewed: 21 April 2022